sudoDeVinci/LocalCoCaptain/README.md

 Locally run AI server extension, tailored for assistance inside wearables.
 For simplicity, we just use ollama to communicate and organize models.

+- For our main "choreographer", we use [a 4 billion parameter Gemma3 model](https://ollama.com/library/gemma3:4b).

+- For our voice transcription, we use [a 37.8 million parameter, miniaturized/quantized version of the popular Whisper model](https://ollama.com/dimavz/whisper-tiny/tags).

 ## Installation

 We only target Ubuntu.